coverclock/com-diag-codex/README.md

 Linux 4.4.34
 gcc 4.9.2

+## Certificates

+The build Makefile for Codex builds root, certificate authority (CA), client, and server certificates anew.
+It is these certificates that allow clients to authenticate their identities to servers and vice versa.
+(The Makefile uses both root and CA certificates just to exercise certificate chaining.)

+When building Codex on different computers and then running the unit tests between those computers, the signing certificates (root, and additional CA if it is used) for the far end have to be something the near end trusts.
+Otherwise the SSL handshake between the near end and the far end fails.

+The easiest way to do this is to generate the root and CA credentials on the near end (for example, the server end), and propagate them to the far end (the client end) *before* the far end credentials are generated.
+Then those same root and CA credentials will be used to sign the certificates on the far end during the build, making the near end happy when they are used in the unit tests.
+This is basically what occurs when you install a root certificate using your browser, or generate a public/private key pair so that you can use ssh(1) and scp(1) without entering a password - you are installing shared credentials trusted by both peers.

+The Makefile has a helper target that uses ssh(1) and scp(1) to copy the near end signing certificates to the far end where they will be used to sign the far end's credentials when you build the far end.
+This helper target makes some assumptions about the far end directory tree looking something like the near end directory tree, at least relative to the home directory on either ends.

+For example, I exported root and CA credentials from my x86_64 Ubuntu system "nickel", that were generated during the build of that Codex, to my ARM Raspbian systems "lead" and "bronze", prior to the build of Codex on those systems.

+    make exported FAREND="pi@lead"
+    make exported FAREND="pi@bronze"

 ## Building

 If you want to use OpenSSL 1.0.2 on an X86_64 running Ubuntu "xenial" system,